ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Policy-based VPNs must be used in specific scenarios that require them, such as for compatibility with legacy on-premises VPN devices.

 #### Route-based VPNs
-IPSec tunnels are modeled as a network interface or virtual tunnel interface.
+IPSec tunnels are modeled as a **network interface** (allows Azure VMs to communicate with Internet, Azure, and on-premises resources.
+It does not identify the IP address of the VPN appliance.) or virtual tunnel interface.
 IP routing (either static routes or dynamic routing protocols) decides which one of these tunnel interfaces to use when sending each packet.
 Route-based VPNs are the preferred connection method for on-premises devices.
 They're more resilient to topology changes such as the creation of new subnets.

 when to use:
 - Connections between virtual networks